 It is little wonder then, that the dry matter protein content for this product comes in at a whopping 41%, far exceeding the desired 30% threshold.

-Fats — Such a large amount of primary meat ingredients would in and of themselves be likely to satisfy the minimum fat threshold of 20%, but Orijen have also added beef fat and herring oil to bring the fat content of this product to 21%, 1% over the 20% desired threshold.
+Fats — Such a large amount of primary meat ingredients would in and of themselves be likely to satisfy the minimum fat threshold of 20%, but Orijen has also added beef fat and herring oil to bring the fat content of this product to 21%, 1% over the 20% desired threshold.

-Carbohydrates/Other Ingredients — Orijen have added peas along with navy and pinto beans and red and green lentils which are an excellent and healthy source of carbohydrates.
+Carbohydrates/Other Ingredients — Orijen has added peas along with navy and pinto beans and red and green lentils which are an excellent and healthy source of carbohydrates.
 These ingredients are also a quality source of natural fiber.

 This product comes in at 28% carbohydrates, below the maximum desired carbohydrate threshold of 30%.